MusicBucket/musicbucket-bot/README.md

 # music-bucket-bot

-A Telegram Bot that collects streaming services music links that users send in a chat and shows them by request ("/music").
+A Telegram Bot that collects streaming services music links that users send in a chat and shows them by request, with the related info:
+- *Artist*
+- *Album*
+- *Track*

 ### Currently supported music streaming services:
 - [x] Spotify